The topology, geometry, and angular momentum of cold plasma waves: Introduction

 We also use the angular momentum operator $\mbf{J}$, which is the generator of the $\SO(3)$ symmetry of the plasma waves, to give a novel harmonic decomposition of these waves.
 Indeed, plasma waves can be decomposed into rotationally invariant finite-dimensional multiplets of wave solutions.
 More particularly, these are simultaneous eigenstates of energy, helicity, $J^2$, and $J_z$.
 This gives a basis for plasma waves in terms of spin-weighted spherical harmonics, which are generalizations of the more common ordinary spherical harmonics.
 The resultant angular momentum multiplet structure gives a concrete illustration of the issues that arise when attempting a spin-orbital decomposition for plasma waves.

 This paper is organized as follows.
-In Sec. \ref{sec:Vector_bundle_structure} we describe the vector bundle formalism for plasma waves.
-In Sec. \ref{sec:topology_of_plasma_waves} we characterize the topology of the EM and electrostatic (ES) Langmuir waves, showing that Langmuir waves are topologically trivial as is the collection of all EM plasma waves.
+In Sec. \ref{sec:plasma:Vector_bundle_structure}, we describe the vector bundle formalism for plasma waves.
+In Sec. \ref{sec:plasma:topology_of_plasma_waves}, we characterize the topology of the EM and electrostatic (ES) Langmuir waves, showing that Langmuir waves are topologically trivial, as is the collection of all EM plasma waves.
 This allows for an explicit construction of global polarization bases for EM and ES waves which vary smoothly with the momentum $\kvec$.
-However, if we decompose the EM waves into rotationally invariant parts, namely $R$ and $L$ waves, than we find that these subspaces are topologically nontrivial.
+However, if we decompose the EM waves into rotationally invariant parts, namely $R$ and $L$ waves, then we find that these subspaces are topologically nontrivial.
 Although the plasma introduces an effective mass, which typically indicates topological triviality, we show that topologically nontrivial waves are able to exist due to the resonance of electromagnetic and electrostatic waves at the plasma frequency.
-In Sec. \ref{sec:AM_of_plasma_waves} we show that we can define a global basis for $R$, $L$, and Langmuir waves in terms of SWSHs, and how this harmonic decomposition illustrates the obstruction to splitting the angular momentum of cold plasma waves into SAM and OAM parts.
-In Sec. \ref{sec:plasma_par_perp_decomp} we show that there is a symmetry-induced decomposition of the plasma angular momentum, but that it is not a legitimate SAM-OAM splitting.
+In Sec. \ref{sec:plasma:AM_of_plasma_waves}, we show that we can define a global basis for $R$, $L$, and Langmuir waves in terms of SWSHs, and how this harmonic decomposition illustrates the obstruction to splitting the angular momentum of cold plasma waves into SAM and OAM parts.
+In Sec. \ref{sec:plasma:plasma_par_perp_decomp}, we show that there is a symmetry-induced decomposition of the plasma angular momentum, but that it is not a legitimate SAM-OAM splitting.
+Sec. \ref{sec:plasma:kinetic} discusses the generalization of these results to kinetic plasmas.